dateparser – python parser for human readable dates

 Note

-Testing above code might return different values for you depending on your environment’s current date and time.
+Testing above code might return different values depending on your environment’s current date and time.

 Note